Influence of photometric galaxies redshift distribution in BAO estimation: Introduction

 Later, \cite{chan2022clustering} proposed including the PDFs information and crossing photo-z bins in order to get the BAO signal. \cite{chan2022dark} used the DES Year 3 data set to apply \cite{chan2022clustering} method.
 They gave evidence of the projected correlation function $\xi_p(s_\perp)$ is sensitive to realistic PDFs.
 However, we still need to compare the performance of different PDFs estimated by different algorithms.

 In this work, we are interested in comparing the performance of photo-z estimators in measuring the BAO from their redshift PDFs outputs.
-We propose an approximated estimation of $\xi_p$ suggested by \cite{chan2022clustering} but using the whole spectroscopic sample we used to train the photo-z estimators.
+We propose an approximate estimation of $\xi_p$ suggested by \cite{chan2022clustering}, but using the whole spectroscopic sample we used to train the photoz estimators.
 Furthermore, we also try to understand the implications of forcing a selection cut based on the galaxies' PDF shape, for that we try to get the smoother PDFs available in the catalogs (\texttt{Pz Cats}) we constructed and are described in the companion paper \cite{ferreira2025}.

-The structure of the present study starts with the explained methods, including how we obtained the random and mock catalogs in section \ref{sec:methods}.
-Next, we give the detailed selection cuts in section \ref{sec:cuts}.
+The structure of the present study starts with the explained methods, including how we obtained the random catalog in section \ref{sec:methods}.
+Next, we give the detailed selection cuts in section \ref{sec:cuts} from \cite{ferreira2025}.
 After that, we explain the model description to get $\xi(s_\perp)$ in section \ref{sec:cosmology_model}.
 In section \ref{sec:results}, we show our results, and finally, the conclusion is in section \ref{sec:conclusion}.